-Meaning: The Tower represents sudden, unexpected change that takes something we have built over time and quickly forces us to start over or reset.
-The Tower, as an archetype, is the sixteenth encounter for the Fool, teaching the lesson that life is a construct; it can "blown up" at any time and force us to make unexpected adjustments.
-Symbolism: A tower is struck by lightning and skeletal figures fall from the tower.
-The burning structure symbolizes the inevitable end of any human-made structure.
+Meaning: The Tower represents sudden, unexpected change that takes something we have built over time and rather quickly forces us to start over or reset.
+The Tower, as an archetype, is the sixteenth encounter for the Fool, teaching the lesson that life is a construct and, at any time, it can be "blown up", forcing us to make unexpected adjustments.
+Symbolism: A tower with a crown is struck by lightning and human figures fall from the tower.
+The dislodged crown symbolizes the inevitable end of any human made structure.
 Nothing, and no one, is secure from nature's wrath, which is a greater force than civilization.
-Upright and Reversed: unexpected change, sudden catastrophe, and traditions failing
+Upright and Reversed: unexpected change, sudden catastrophe, and traditions failing The Star (XVII)

 Meaning: The Star represents hope, and vision for the future.
 What do we see as our life purpose and how do we get to it?
-The Star, as an archetype, is the seventeenth encounter for the Fool, indicating that we all need hope and optimism for the future.
+The Star, as an archetype, is the seventeenth encounter for the Fool, indicating that we all need hope and optimism about the future.
 We need to have dreams to enjoy this life.
-Symbolism: A skeletal woman pours water into a pool and onto the land while standing beneath a guiding star.
-The star is her hope, and pouring water into the pool and onto the land shows the connection between the physical and spiritual worlds.
+Symbolism: A nude young woman pours water into a pool and onto the land while kneeling beneath a guiding star.
+The star is her hope, and pouring the water into the pool and the land show the connection between the physical and spiritual worlds.
+Her nudity symbolizes innocence.
+The fertile land, the healthy tree, and the bird represent life and renewal.
 Upright: hope, inspiration, promise, purpose, and faith Reversed: doubts, confusion, delusion, and despair The Moon (XVIII)

 Meaning: The Moon represents the feelings we need to explore and express.
 The Moon, as an archetype, is the eighteenth encounter for the Fool, illuminating our deepest feelings so we can understand the emotional framework that gets reinforced, suppressed, and shaped by our family and closest relationships.
-Symbolism: A crescent moon with a skeleton's face inside looks down from the top middle of the card.
-The moon sits between two towers and the skeletons of a dog and a wolf howl at the moon.
-Their position on either side of the waterway indicates our need to balance and navigate our emotions.
+Symbolism: A full moon, with a woman's head inside, rests inside the shining Sun, acknowledging that her light comes from the Sun.
+The moon sits between two pillars and a dog and a wolf over a waterway leading to a lake.
+This position indicates our need to balance and navigate our emotions.
 The lobster is a shelled creature representing our need to keep our emotions protected with a hard outer casing.
-Upright: dreams, positive emotions, intuition, and soul purpose Reversed: delusion, nightmares, negative emotions, and despair
+Upright: dreams, positive emotions, intuition, and soul purpose Reversed: delusion, nightmares, negative emotions, and despair The Sun (XIX)

 Meaning: The Sun represents revelation and the light of truth.
-The Sun, as an archetype, is the nineteenth teacher for the Fool.
-It teaches us the lesson of honest revelation and how we deal with clear truths in our lives.
-What do you learn when you see a situation, or a person, for what they really are?
-Symbolism: The skeletal-faced sun looks down upon a child skeleton, riding a horse, in front of a wall with sunflowers growing in the background.
-The child represents the potential of the young to become anything, filled with hope and possibility.
-Upright: revelation, greatness, vitality, and truth Reversed: excessive pride, arrogance, blocked action, and lies
+The Sun, as an archetype, is the nineteenth teacher for the Fool, showing us the lesson of honest revelation and how we deal with clear truths in our lives.
+What do you learn when you see a situation or a person for what they really are?
+Symbolism: A stern-faced sun, looks down upon a boy riding a horse in front of a wall with sunflowers growing in the background; his standard is a long red cloth, indicating the power of the lifegiving star and promise in youth.
+His nudity symbolizes innocence and his crown of flowers represents his potential power.
+Upright: revelation, greatness, vitality, and truth Reversed: excessive pride, arrogance, blocked action, and lies Judgement (XX)